pportocarrero/pportocarrero.github.io/README.md

 <img src="https://img.shields.io/badge/featured%20on-JT-red.svg" height="20" alt="Jekyll Themes Shield" >
 </a>

-# Orbit
+# Credits
-> This theme is designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
+This theme is designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
+For more themes, visit her [website](http://themes.3rdwavemedia.com/).
-> Visit her [website](http://themes.3rdwavemedia.com/) for more themes.

-I have made this into a Jekyll Theme.
-Checkout the live demo [here](https://online-cv.webjeda.com).
+User [@sharu725](https://github.com/sharu725/online-cv) made this into a Jekyll Theme.
+All credits to the authors and designers of this theme.

 <table>
   <tr>